 Signs of Alcohol-Induced Memory Loss

 Alcohol intake, even in small amounts, harms cognitive functioning.
 The degree of memory impairment increases with the amount of alcohol intake.
 The more someone drinks, the more likely they will have a blackout period.
 Although individuals cannot remember events during the blackout, their short-term memories remain intact.
 This allows them to engage in conversations, drive a vehicle or perform other complex activities.

 Some of the effects of an alcohol-induced blackout include:

-- Inability to remember recent events
+- Inability to remember events that happened minutes previously

-- Impaired ability to retrieve existing memories along with an inability to form new memories
+- Impaired ability to retrieve existing memories, along with an inability to form new memories

 - Inability to recognize or identify objects despite intact sensory capabilities

 - Impaired motor coordination

 - Impairments in complex cognitive tasks involving planning and decision-making